Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Basics/0x00 Computer Network Introduction/Internet Standardization & Administration.md

 🪪 RFCs usually begin as Internet-Drafts ([I-Ds](https://www.ietf.org/how/ids/)) written by an individual or a small group.
 In the IETF, these are then usually [adopted by a working group](https://www.rfc-editor.org/info/rfc7721), and improved and revised.
 Less often, I-Ds are considered within the IETF as “individual submissions” sponsored by an Area Director.
 While not every I-D becomes an RFC, a well-defined set of processes (also documented in RFCs) guides the consideration and progression of a document.
 When they are published, RFCs are freely available online.

 🐞 The IETF recognizes that security vulnerabilities will be discovered in IETF protocols and welcomes their critical evaluation by researchers.
-The[Internet Engineering Steering Group](https://www.ietf.org/about/groups/iesg/) has provided guidance on [how to report vulnerabilities](https://www.ietf.org/standards/rfcs/vulnerabilities/) believed to be discovered in IETF protocols.
+The [Internet Engineering Steering Group](https://www.ietf.org/about/groups/iesg/) has provided guidance on [how to report vulnerabilities](https://www.ietf.org/standards/rfcs/vulnerabilities/) believed to be discovered in IETF protocols.